Introduction to YouthWorks Summer Jobs

 - Report any incidents of misconduct involving YouthWorks participants.
 These include altercations among youth and/or staff and harassment of any kind.

 - Worksites planning to operate maintenance or beautification projects: Plan a second work activity in the event of inclement weather or an extreme heat index, which prohibits outside work activity.
 The Mayor's Office of Employment Development authorizes worksites to close when Baltimore City declares a Code Red, (which indicates the air quality is hazardous for the general population) if there is no air conditioned space available at the worksite for youth and staff members.

-- Please Note: If you are operating a year-round program and would like participating youth assigned to your worksite, copies of YouthWorks Registration Receipts and YouthWorker Request Forms must be submitted by Friday, April 6, 2018.
-Submission of YouthWorks Registration Receipts will not be honored after Friday, April 6, 2018.
+- Please Note: If you are operating a year-round program and would like participating youth assigned to your worksite, you must utilize the YouthWorks Receipt and Request List Submission Form after you have completed your application.
+You must wait one business day after submitting your application to make requests.
+Requests must be submitted by Monday, April 6, 2019.

 - Employ youth for the construction, operation or maintenance of any facility used or planned for sectarian activities or as a place for religious worship.